top of page

 About

-The International Westfjords Piano Festival presents world-class piano recitals in the beautiful Northwest region of Iceland.
-Each year invited musicians will produce an exciting program with a unique artistic vision and give masterclasses to the students in the community culminating in a student concert.
-Concerts will be held across the Westfjords region in Patreksfjörður, Tálknafjörður, and Ísafjörður.
-The tour will culminate with a concert at Harpa in Reykjavík.
+The International Westfjords Piano Festival presents world-class piano recitals in the beautiful Westfjords region of Northwest Iceland.
+Each year invited musicians will produce an exciting program with a unique artistic vision and give masterclasses and workshops to the students in the community.
+In our 3rd edition held in August 2024, the artist concerts will be held in Hólmavík and Patreksfjörður before culminating at Harpa for Menningarnótt (Culture Night) in Reykjavík, one of the largest annual cultural events in Iceland.

 DSC_1027.jpg